mediacms-io/mediacms/docs/moodle_plugin.md

 ### 1.3 Moodle: Installation and configuration of MediaCMS plugin in Moodle

 #### 1.3.1 Download plugin and install MediaCMS as an LTI tool

+The plugin is available in the `lms-plugins/mediacms-moodle/dist/` directory of this repository.
+It will also be published to the [Moodle Plugins directory](https://moodle.org/plugins) shortly.

 Two methods can be used: